arkajitmandal/LangevinDynamics/README.md

 to position 0.7 or to -0.1 the program will exit will an error.

 ## Running Langevin
+There are two ways to run langevin; either by passing command line arguments or by using a GUI.

 ### Command Line Interface
 The simplest way to run this program is to type 'langevin' in yout terminal and you will be asked to give some inputs.